-Start with one of the classic Rider-Waite decks, even if you think it’s ugly.
+Start with one of the classic RWS decks, even if you think it’s ugly.

-Both of these are based off of the original 1909 Rider-Waite-Smith images, and are perfect to use to learn the meanings of each tarot card.
+Both of these are based off of the original tarot deck created in 1909 by Arthur E. Waite and illustrated by Pamela Colman-Smith, and are perfect to use to learn the meanings of each tarot card.
 You can even turn them into flashcards.

-The Classic Rider Waite Tarot Deck (affiliate link) is pretty much exactly as Pamela Colman-Smith illustrated it.
-The Radiant Rider-Waite Tarot Deck (affiliate link) takes the same images and uses more vibrant colors and shading to make them a bit more three-dimensional.
-Except for the coloring style, the decks are basically identical.
+The Classic Rider-Waite Tarot Deck (affiliate link) from U.S. Games is pretty much exactly as Pamela Colman-Smith illustrated it.
+The Radiant Rider-Waite Tarot Deck (affiliate link), also from U.S. Games, takes the same images and uses more vibrant colors and shading to make them a bit more three-dimensional.
+Except for the coloring style of the images, the decks are identical.

-The Llewellyn’s Classic Tarot Deck (affiliate link) is different, but the illustrations follow the Rider-Waite symbolism so closely that it can be used instead of the Rider-Waite-Smith deck.
-This deck is the closest I’ve found to the original Rider-Waite cards in meanings & symbolism, so if you just hate Colman-Smith’s illustrations, this is a good choice instead.
+The Llewellyn’s Classic Tarot Deck (affiliate link) is different, but the illustrations follow the RWS symbolism so closely that it can be used instead of the U.S. Games Rider-Waite deck.
+This deck is the closest I’ve found to the original 1909 tarot deck in meanings & symbolism, so if you just hate Colman-Smith’s illustrations, this is a good choice instead.
 I really like this deck & recommend it all the time.